JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Short summary**: Kotlin 1.9 will prohibit forward referencing of parameters with default values in default value expressions
 > of other parameters.
 This ensures that by the time the parameter is accessed in a default value expression,
-> it would already have a value either passed to the function or initialized by its own default value expression.
+> it would already have a value either passed to the function or initialized by its own default value expression
 >
 > **Deprecation cycle**:
 >